rhastie/easy-nmos/README.md

 http://nmos-virtnode.local/x-nmos
 ```

+## Next steps for this project

+- Identify a Windows and Mac equivalent for `macvlan` driver in order to connect to LAN network
-### Needs more work to briefly explain what can/can't be done and the use of the "registration.sh" script to disable the nmos-registry so that the testing tool can be used to test the nmos-virtnode
+- Expand the README.md file to explain what can/can't be done with easy-nmos
+- Expand the README.md to explain the use of the "registration.sh" script to disable the nmos-registry so that the testing tool can be used to test the nmos-virtnode - Current work-around is to use `docker-compose stop nmos-registry`